The Case Against Miracles edited by John W Loftus

 # You need exceptionally good evidence that another law or something stepped in.

 # You need exceptionally good evidence that this new law is not natural and must be paranormal or magical or supernatural.
-This needs an exceptional pile of good evidence because it must be near impossible to prove that nature is not playing a trick and imitating a miracle.
+This needs a very high quality pile of good evidence because it must be near impossible to prove that nature is not playing a trick and imitating a miracle.

 So a miracle needs three lines of hard evidence.